-Leading Out of Adversity (Boston Consultancy Group)
+Leading Out of Adversity

 What leadership strategies should businesses adopt to navigate through the COVID-19 crisis, and towards recovery?
-This article from BCG's think tank is useful for any place stakeholder to learn more about how their current leadership priorities and approaches can be adapted.
+This article from BCG's think tank is useful for any place stakeholder seeking to learn more about how their current leadership priorities and approaches can be adapted.

 Even before the current pandemic, businesses were facing an uncertain and fast-moving environment, meaning that getting to grips with new technologies and consumer trends quickly was needed in order to remain competitive.
-However, as the article explains, the current crisis has amplified these necessities.
+However, as the article explains, the COVID-19 crisis has amplified these necessities.

 The Institute of Place Management (IPM), lead partner of the High Streets Task Force, has recently updated its ‘Top 25 Priorities’ for high street and town centre vitality and viability to include innovation - the importance of place stakeholders being creative, experimental, and adaptable to new ways of operating.
 Along with the article summarised below, this further emphasises the importance of place stakeholders remaining flexible and creative in order to quickly and effectively adjust to the many changes and challenges brought about by COVID-19.

 As the IPM’s Post-COVID19 Framework for Recovery advises, whilst many businesses and town centres are currently in the midst of the crisis stage of the pandemic, it is important that place stakeholders, including businesses, also begin to plan for recovery now.
 As Lesser and Reeves similarly explain in the article, “while survival may be top of mind today, thriving is the long game”.
 They present ‘five imperatives’ for leading businesses out of adversity, which correspond to aspects of the crisis and pre-recovery stages of the IPM’s framework, including the importance of sharing and analysing data, collaboration between multiple stakeholders, and creative innovation.
 These five imperatives can be summarised as follows: